Tacoma Rainiers Game Notes - at Round Rock

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-EXTRA!
-EXTRA!
-BASES: Leody Taveras' double in the ninth inning extended the Rainiers' extra-base hit streak to 56 consecutive games, the longest active streak in the PCL and the second-longest streak of the season...it's the Rainiers' longest streak since tallying an extra-base hit in the first 63 games of the 2024 season...over the course of the streak, the Rainiers have been held to one extra-base hit in six games, including Thursday night's loss...it's the second time over the streak that the Rainiers extended the streak in the ninth inning, the other coming June 10, on a Tyler Locklear double.
+FUN FACTS FROM FRIDAY: The Rainiers completed a nine-run comeback in their 17-12 victory on Friday night, their largest comeback victory of the season, topping the five-run comeback on May 28 against Salt Lake...the nine-run comeback victory is the largest in Triple-A this season, beating the eight-run comebacks from El Paso on June 19 at Reno and Albuquerque's eight-run comeback against Tacoma on May 16...the six runs scored in the ninth inning are the most for any Triple-A team when trailing in the ninth inning in a comeback victory...Daniel Bard became the first Rainier reliever and seventh PCL reliever to record a victory at 40 years or older, the last being Oklahoma City's Randy Choate on August 13, 2016...Friday's victory was the fifth time this season that a Triple-A team has won despite committing four errors.

-BLAS IS NOW IN SESSION: RHP Blas Castaño will make his 10th start of the season today...among PCL pitchers with at least 50.0 innings under their belt, Castaño leads the league with a 1.25 WHIP and second with a 3.49 ERA and fifth with a .242 opponent batting average ...Castaño has also kept the ball on the ground this season, ranking seventh among PCL pitchers (min.
-50.0 IP) in groundball/flyball ratio at 1.62 (per FanGraphs)... the three home runs that Castaño has allowed are tied for the fourth-fewest among Triple-A pitchers (min.
-50.0 IP).
+LOCKED IN LATE: Tyler Locklear's three-run double in the eighth inning on Friday was his 18th hit of the season when the Rainiers are tied or trailing in the eighth inning or later, the most among all minor league hitters...Locklear is now hitting .474 (18x38) when the Rainiers are tied or trailing in the eighth inning or later, the highest average among all minor league hitters with at least 25 at-bats in that scenario.

-HAHN IS ON: Dating back to his final appearance of the 2024 season with Tacoma on September 22, Jesse Hahn has not allowed an earned run in his last 14 outings, tied for the fourth-longest streak by a Rainier since 2005...over that stretch, Hahn has allowed one unearned run on 10 hits over 14.0 innings, walking five and striking out 17...the last Rainier with a streak of at least 15 appearances without an earned run is Stephen Pryor, who went 19 consecutive games without allowing an earned run from May 8, 2012-July 24, 2013, the longest streak for a Rainier since 2005 (furthest stats are available).
+HAHN IS ON: Dating back to his final appearance of the 2024 season with Tacoma on September 22, Jesse Hahn has not allowed an earned run in his last 15 outings, the fourth-longest streak by a Rainier since 2005...over that stretch, Hahn has allowed one unearned run on 11 hits over 15.0 innings, walking five and striking out 20...the last Rainier with a streak of at least 16 appearances without an earned run is Stephen Pryor, who went 19 consecutive games without allowing an earned run from May 8, 2012-July 24, 2013, the longest streak for a Rainier since 2005 (furthest stats are available).

-LIFE ON THE ROAD: Despite their 11-22 record away from Cheney Stadium, several Rainiers have excelled on the road...UTL Samad Taylor leads the PCL with a .390 batting average on the road, Jack López ranks sixth with a .337 road average and Harry Ford ranks eighth, hitting .323 away from Cheney Stadium...Taylor also leads the league with a .441 road on-base percentage, ranks second with a .680 road slugging percentage and owns a league-best 1.121 road OPS...Tacoma's .273 batting average on the road is the fourth-best in Triple-A.
+LIFE ON THE ROAD: Despite their 12-22 record away from Cheney Stadium, several Rainiers have excelled on the road...UTL Samad Taylor leads the PCL with a .381 batting average on the road, Jack López ranks sixth with a .330 road average and Harry Ford ranks eighth, hitting .323 away from Cheney Stadium...Taylor also ranks second with a .438 road on-base percentage and a .680 road slugging percentage, while sporting a league-best 1.039 road OPS...Tacoma's .278 batting average on the road is the fourth-best in Triple-A.

-LOCKED AND LOADED: In June, INF Tyler Locklear has cracked six home runs, tied for the fourth-most in the PCL, his 13 extra-base hits in June are also tied for the fourth-most in the league...his 13 extra-base hits this month are the second-most he's hit in a month in his career, trailing the 14 he hit in May of 2023 (seven 2B, seven HR)...his .610 SLG is the third-best for any month, trailing the .721 he slugged in September of 2022, in which he only played 10 games with Single-A Modesto in his first season as a pro...the six long balls in June are the second-most he's hit in a month, trailing the seven he hit in May of 2023.
+LOCKED AND LOADED: In June, INF Tyler Locklear has cracked six home runs, tied for the sixth-most in the PCL, his 14 extra-base hits in June are also tied for the fourth-most in the league...his 14 extra-base hits this month are tied for the most he's hit in a month in his career, matching the 14 he hit in May of 2023 (seven 2B, seven HR)...his .609 SLG is the third-best for any month, trailing the .721 he slugged in September of 2022, in which he only played 10 games with Single-A Modesto in his first season as a pro...the six long balls in June are the second-most he's hit in a month, trailing the seven he hit in May of 2023.

 IT'S A HOT FORD SUMMER: Since May 1, C Harry Ford has been one of the best hitters in the PCL, hitting a league-leading .354 with a .441 OBP (2nd PCL), and a .994 OPS (6th)...his 57 hits since May 1 are the second-most in the league, two behind Cody Freeman's (RR) 61...Ford has reached base in 56 of his 60 games this season...since May 1, Ford's .354 average is the best among minor league catchers with at least 100 at-bats and his 57 hits are the second-most...his .895 OPS this season is the fourth-best among Triple-A players 22 years old or younger.